How Open Access Supports Health Equity

 Why is health research so important?

 Achieving health equity through research is a vital means for resolving public health challenges.
-Research is defined by the World Health Organization as spanning five areas of activity:
+Health research is defined by the World Health Organization as spanning five areas of activity:

-Importantly, we see that research derives its value precisely from its applicability and usefulness.
-We generate insights and knowledge from tests, experiments, and experience to learn and solve problems.
+Importantly, research derives its value precisely from its applicability and usefulness.
+Researchers generate insights and knowledge from tests, experiments, and experience to learn and solve problems.

 Opening health research

-This need for openness is already being recognised by major initiatives like Plan S, the USA’s commitment to accessible research, and China’s promotion of open science.
-And, most importantly, we see that, in low-income and lower-middle-income countries, the use and publication of Open Access research is actually higher than the rest of the world.
+This need for openness is already being recognised by major initiatives like Plan S and widespread support for open science across Africa.
+And, most importantly, in low-income and lower-middle-income countries, the use and publication of Open Access research is higher than the rest of the world.

 Achieving health equity with Open Access